jaymorelli96/jaymorelli/content/posts/git-worktree/index.md

 Example:
 ![add example](example-1.png)

 This command creates a new branch `feat/kafka-client` from `main`, where the working directory is `.worktrees/kafka`.
-The branch name and the working directory name doesn't need to match.
+The branch name and the working directory name don't need to match.

 #### list
 Keep track of existing workingtrees.